gargassus/GW2_EI_log_combiner/README.md

 Combines multiple ArcDps logs processed by GW2-Elite-Insights-Parser to json output.

 Currently works with WVW and Detailed WVW logs.
 Partially working with PVElogs, still needs adjustments to handle the PVE formats.
+Example config file for Elite Insight included, load settings to ensure most compatible log output.

 Run from the command line: `topstats.exe d:\path\to\logs`